Has this happened to you?

 Even when you build downtime into your trip, it may not be enough.
 You may need to let go of some things and adjust your plan when necessary to take care of yourself.
 When we allow our trip to adapt to us instead of the other way around, we can find ourselves in a much more meaningful experience.

-Introvert and HSP Retreat to Peru
+Introvert and HSP Retreat to Guatemala

 What is it really like to travel with other introverts and HSPs?